NISP-GmbH/EF-EntraID-SSO/README.md

 1. Install and start the Apache service with PHP 7.4+ (required)
 2. Copy the files config_files/entraid-ssl.conf to /etc/httpd/conf.d/ Apache directory.
 3. Edit the copied entraid-ssl.conf file and check if ProxyPass and ProxyPassReverse are correctly pointing to EnginFrame endpoint
+4. Set chmod 640 for entraid-ssl.conf
-4. Restart the Apache service
+5. Restart the Apache service

 Notes:
 - Double check the right SSL config for SSLCertificateFile and SSLCertificateKeyFile